Calstock: Governance

-In 1894 the parish was made its own rural district, Calstock Rural District, at the time Calstock had a large population.
-In 1934 the rural district was abolished and amalgamated with Callington Urban District to form St Germans Rural District.
-Then in 1974 the St Germans Rural District was amalgamated with Liskeard Rural District to form Caradon.
-In 2009 Caradon was abolished so that the whole of Cornwall was governed by one unitary authority, Cornwall Council.
+In 1894, the parish was made its own rural district, Calstock Rural District, at the time Calstock had a large population.
+In 1934, the rural district was abolished and amalgamated with Callington Urban District to form St Germans Rural District.
+Then in 1974, the St Germans Rural District was amalgamated with Liskeard Rural District to form Caradon.
+In 2009, Caradon was abolished so that the whole of Cornwall was governed by one unitary authority, Cornwall Council.

 Parish Council

 Calstock Parish Council forms the lowest tier of local government.
 The parish council was established in 1934, after Calstock Rural District was amalgamated the parish with the Rural District of St Germans.

 Eighteen councillors are elected or co-opted from the five wards of the parish - Calstock, Chilsworthy, Delaware, Gunnislake and Harrowbarrow.
 The council meets at the Tamar Valley Centre in Drakewalls.

-Cornwall Council election, 2017
+Cornwall Council

-The 2017 Cornwall Council election was held on 4 May 2017 as part of the 2017 local elections in the United Kingdom 122 councilors were elected from the 121 electoral divisions of Cornwall Council.